syslogic/android-streetview-motion/README.md

 It is required to add a Google Maps API key into file `apikeys.properties`.

-Hint: Disabling the device's screen auto-rotation is suggested, else the screen will rotate when tilting the device to a certain angle.
+Hint: disabling the device's screen auto-rotation is being recommended,

+else the screen will rotate when tilting the device to a certain angle.

 ## Built With
 * [Android Studio](https://developer.android.com/studio/) (Development Environment)